Warehouse Problem with Bounds, Fixed Costs and Complementarity Constraints: Introduction

 We would also like to point out a closely related problem where the amounts sold during each time period is not a variable but a fixed demand quantity.
+Thus $\yt = d_t$ for some fixed constant $d_t$.
 This is a classical problem known as the lot-sizing problem and has been heavily studied.
 We refer the reader to the book by Pochet and Wolsey~\cite{pochet} for a wide and detailed analysis of the lot-sizing problem.
+Note that the lot-sizing variant of problem \eqref{prob:2} can be reduced to problem \eqref{prob:2} by setting $\Uyt = d_t$ and setting $p_t = M$ for a large enough constant $M$ so that it is never optimal to sell quantities that are lower than $d_t$.
+It was shown by Bitran and Yanasse \cite{bitran} that the lot-sizing variant of problem \eqref{prob:2} is {NP}-hard and thus by the above reduction, problem \eqref{prob:2} is itself {NP}-hard.
+Furthermore, one can reduce problem \eqref{prob:2} to problem \eqref{prob:3} by just splitting each time period into a sell period followed by a buy period and setting the upper bounds of $\xt$ to be zero during a sell period and the upper bound of $\yt$ to be zero during a buy period.
+Doing this will ensure that $\yt\xt=0$ is vacuously satisfied and so can be added in as a constraint.
+Hence problem \eqref{prob:3} is also {NP}-hard.